 Aradhana Oberoi

-That's the power of an in-depth interview.
-Whether you're trying to understand why someone chooses one product over another or delving into the emotions behind their decisions, an in-depth interview (IDI) lets you connect with the person on a meaningful level.
+In-depth interviews are powerful tools for understanding how people think, feel, and make decisions.
+Whether you're trying to understand why someone chooses one product over another or delving into the emotions behind their decisions, an in-depth interview lets you connect with the person on a meaningful level.

 Overview of in-depth interviews